iCliniq Logo

 • Firstly, I would like to know the indication for which you were prescribed Warfarin.

-• Secondly, 3.73 is a higher INR (international normalized ratio) than normally desired which usually is between 2 to 2.5 or 2.5 to 3 according to indications, in most of the cases.
+• Secondly, 3.73 is a higher INR (international normalized ratio) than normally desired, which usually is between 2 and 2.5 or 2.5 and 3 according to indications, in most cases.

 • Now, considering the injury, two places where the chances of bleeding are higher in your case are, under the skin or inside the skull (in or around the brain).

-• As you have not mentioned about any swelling under the skin of the head, at the site of injury, there is no bleeding under the skin which is also called subgaleal hemorrhage.
+• As you have not mentioned any swelling under the skin of the head, at the site of injury, there is no bleeding under the skin, which is also called subgaleal hemorrhage.

 • You do not have headache, nausea, vomiting, loss of consciousness, visual blurring or any other symptom to suggest intracranial bleeding in or around the brain.